ThiagoAugustoSM/arduino-tablature/README.md

 ### Installation
 Open your terminal and type:

+ON LINUX:
+>sudo npm install -g arduino-tablature

+ON WINDOWS:
+>npm install -g arduino-tablature

+ON MacOS:
-> sudo npm install -g arduino-tablature
+>sudo npm install -g arduino-tablature

-Now you have the arduino-tablature command available globally
+Now you have installed the arduino-tablature command globally.
+That means that you can execute:
+>arduino-tablature

+From any directory while in your terminal.

 ### Picking your tablature